About Our Land Compensation Claims Services

-We will strongly advocate on your behalf often with multiple government valuation, property, environmental, engineering, legal and planning consultants that are frequently engaged by the Crown to pursue these projects.
+We will strongly advocate on your behalf with the multiple government appointed valuation, property, engineering, legal and environmental consultants that are engaged by the Crown to pursue these projects.
 Our number one aim in doing so is to ensure your property and compensation rights are acknowledged and protected by the government and maximum compensation entitlements are paid to you and or your business.

 For expert assistance in these Land Compensation Claim matters contact our Public Works and Infrastructure Partner, Phil Shannon.
-Phil has represented landowners on many of New Zealand's largest land acquisition and compensation projects, including the Waikato Expressway, Kapiti Expressway, Wellington City Motorway upgrades, City Rail Link, Christchurch CBD Earthquake Rebuild and the Christchurch Southern Motorway projects.
-He is skilled at getting clients through what can be a difficult process with a positive outcome.
+Phil has represented landowners on many of New Zealand's largest land acquisition and compensation projects, including the Kapiti Expressway, Wellington City Motorway upgrades, City Rail Link, Christchurch CBD Earthquake Rebuild and the new Dunedin Hospital project.
+He is skilled at navigating clients through what can be a difficult process with a positive outcome.

 Your Land Compensation Specialist

 Frequently Asked Questions

 A Public Work is typically a Government or Council funded infrastructure construction project such as a motorway, railway or sewerage treatment plant with a community benefit.
 Often these projects need privately owned land for construction and peoples’ homes, commercial buildings and businesses are affected.

 The Government, Local and Regional Councils together with several corporate infrastructure providers such as public transport, telecommunication and energy companies, can have the status of requiring authorities.
 This status enables these entities to take private land for public works projects.